KennethAduan/kenstack-bun-nextjs-shadcn/README.md

 You can start modifying the page by editing app/page.tsx.
 The page will auto-update as you make changes.

 This project utilizes next/font for automatic optimization and loading of Inter, a custom Google Font.

+Database Setup
+This project uses Prisma as the ORM and PostgreSQL as the database.
+Before running the development server, ensure you have PostgreSQL installed and running on your machine.

 ## Learn More